explorable-viz/esop2025/author-response/response.md

   include some discussion in related/future work.

 - _Slowdown observed in G-DemBy-Suff (Section 5.2.4)_.
-This does raise some questions, but at the moment is not a pressing concern as our implementation does not use the "dual of `suff`" implementation of `demBy`.
+This does raise some questions, but at the moment is not a pressing concern as our implementation does not use the "dual of `suff`" implementation of `demBy`, but instead uses the faster approach of the 'G-DemBy' column.

 ### Reviewer B